 It took us about twenty minutes to reach our Achill Island accommodation.
-By this time clouds were scurrying across the hilltops, and shafts of sunlight flickered and danced across the empty moorland and peat bogs.
-It’s a bleak beauty at times, but one that seared straight through to my soul.
-Goodness knows what this place would be like if the sun actually came out.
+By this time clouds were scurrying across the hilltops, and shafts of sunlight flickered and danced across the empty moorland and peat bogs, one of the best landscapes in Europe that I’ve ever encountered.

 Well, it wasn’t supposed to, but it did….

 It’s a few kilometres to the north-west of Clew Bay, and most of the coast faces the North Atlantic Ocean.
 The nearest towns are Ballycloy, Mallaranny and Newport.

 It’s a 106 km (68 mile) drive from there to Dooagh on Achill.
 It’s worth checking Knock airport car hire options, as having your own vehicle is far easier than relying on public transport.

 You can get to Achill from Dublin by public transport – the train to Westport and the onward 440 bus to Dooagh.
 However, once you’re on Achill Island you really need your own transport.

 The beach itself looks like it’s from sub-tropical climes like the Caribbean or Australia, a golden strand with crystal clear turquoise water.
 The road approach is dramatic, the views breathtaking.

 If this isn’t one of the best beaches in Ireland, then show me what is, immediately.
 We’ve included Keem beach in our Most Beautiful Beaches in Europe article.
 One very special place.